lildann/lildann/README.md

 **Sadie Coles HQ, London** (January 2015 to May 2021)
 _Exhibitions Manager_
 - Problem Solving: calm and resourceful when faced with the diverse range of challenges that arise during the planning, production and installation of exhibitions
-- Team Player: managed inter-departmental exhibition meetings
+- Team Player: managed inter-departmental exhibition meetings, co-ordinated
-- Communicator: ensured information is shared and discussed
+- Communicator: ensured information is shared and discussed, highlighting areas to troubleshoot
 - Planner: logistics, timelines, budget management
-- People Person: Artist liaison and external production contract negotiator
+- People Person: Artist liaison and external production contract negotiation
 - Big-Picture Perspective: ambitious on-site and off-site projects, goal-focused
 - Adaptable: flexible with change, encourage new systems, technologies, tools to create better lines of communication
 - Database Management: Website maintenance and analytics, precise cataloguing or artworks, costs, data